ambeer/gulp-automation/README.md

 </html>
 ```

-By using this task runner, you can directly load your components (html, css and js) with out need server technology.
+By using this task runner, you can directly load your components (html, css and js) with out need any server technology.

 Below is the usage of this script